6 Critical Steps to Take Before Searching for a Mortgage

 Borrowers need, in general for a conventional mortgage, a minimum FICO score of about 650.

-Remember, the higher your credit score, the lower
+Remember, the higher your credit score, the lower you mortgage interest rate will be.

 With a lower credit score, expect to put more down